ululi1970/PyGlue/README.md

 # Design considerations

+The class is purely static and not thread safe.
+However, this is not a problem since the GIL of the Python interpreter means that only one thread at a time can run scripts.
+Py::start(InitCommands) must be called before any other calls.
+The Commands argument is a vector of std::string that contains instructions to configure the interpreter.
+If not provided, a set of dafults commands is run (defined in PyBase::DefaultInitCommands).
+To close the intepreter, call Py::stop().
-The general philosophy is that data that lives on stack is passed by copy, whereas data that lives on heap is passed by reference.
+The general philosophy for data handling is that data that lives on stack is passed by copy, whereas data that lives on heap is passed by reference.
+The exception is std::vector<T>, with T not a numeric type (POD).
+In this case, a copy is made of each element of the vector.
 In general, it is a good idea to limit data allocation on heap to the C++ side and alias to it an appropriate object in Python.
 However, with care, it is also possible to allocate data on heap on the Python side, and alias a C++ object.
 The tricky part in this case, discussed below, is to ensure that the Python garbage collector does not release the memory before C++ is done with it.

 # Memory management